 - Recently there is a concern that robots will take peoples jobs.
 In my opinion, as long as people update their skills such as learning something that can only be done by humans, then this should not be a major cause for concern

 Conjunctions in the conclusion

 Here are 2 examples of conclusions that have the same meaning taken from an essay about technology.

 - To conclude, even though there are concerns that people will lose jobs in the future to robots, I hold the view that as long as people can update their skills and offer a service that robots cannot do, then there should not be a cause for worry.

 - To sum up, In spite of concerns that people will lose their jobs in the future to robots, I believe that as long as people can update their skills and offer a service that robots cannot do, then there should not be a cause for worry.

 Now it’s your turn to practice.

 Can you add some conjunctions to these sentences? the words you need are in the brackets.
 You may need to add words and make changes to the sentence structure too.

-b) I occasionally go to the movies, but I prefer to download films from the internet.
+b) I occasionally go to the movies but I prefer to download movies from the internet.
 (Although)